ssokolova01/SingleCell_Internship_HackBio/README.md

 ## **Biological Interpretation**

-**The set of the found cell clusters corresponds to peripheral blood tissue.**
+**The set of the found cell clusters corresponds to peripheral blood.**

 Reasons to reject bone marrow origin of sequenced sample.